Deluze/qpang-essence-emulator/README.md

 ### Registering users
 This is something you will have to do yourself, create a script, a back-end, form or anything that will insert the correct data into the database (check `users`, `players`, `player_equipement`, `player_stats` tables in the database).

+On executing the database script a default user 'admin' was created.
+You can login with the following credentials: User => `admin` Password => `admin`